MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Method

 Therefore, based on the discrete delay value \(\tau_i\), CSI can be decomposed into \(N\) delay-specific multipath components.
 Regardless of the magnitude of \( \beta_i(\mathbf{r})\), each component provides a unique velocity measurement.
 Direct analysis of raw CSI often conceals motion contributions from weaker paths, as the dominant LOS component \(\lvert \beta_0 \rvert\) overshadows them.
 However, isolating the contribution of each delay bin allows for a more detailed characterization of motion by leveraging the spatial diversity inherent in the multipath structure.

 Let \(\{\tau_0, \tau_1, \dots, \tau_{N-1}\}\) denote the set of discrete delays corresponding to the \(N\) resolvable components.
 The collection

 is defined to capture the contribution of each multipath component to the overall channel as a function of delay \(\tau_i\).
+For notational simplicity, time is indexed by the discrete-time index $s$.
 Each bin \(\tau_i \pm \Delta \tau_{\min}/2\) can accumulate energy from one or more unresolved physical paths, with relative contributions determined by the associated angular distribution \(p_{\Omega}^i(\mathbf{r})\).
-As suggested by~(\ref{eq:total_delay_eq}), each bin can be interpreted as representing a superposition of multiple unresolved paths, effectively modeled using an unknown scaling factor \(K\).
-Due to subsequent normalization steps in the proposed method, each component \(h(s; \tau_i)\) is ultimately treated as a function of the velocity vector \(\mathbf{v}(s)\) and the equivalent observation angle \(\theta_{\mathrm{eq}}\), abstracting away the unknown scaling and path count.
+As suggested by~(\ref{eq:total_delay_eq}), each delay bin can be interpreted as representing a superposition of multiple paths with similar propagation delays.
+The aggregate contribution of these paths introduces an unknown amplitude scaling, denoted by \(K\), which captures the combined effect of path gains and the number of contributing paths.
+Due to the subsequent normalization steps in the proposed method, each component \(h(s; \tau_i)\) is ultimately treated as a function of the velocity vector \(\mathbf{v}(s)\) and the equivalent observation angle \(\theta_{\mathrm{eq}}\), abstracting away the unknown scaling and path count.